rwaming/next_karaoke_remote/README.md

 > _2024.03.24.sun_

+#### #49 - Styling with Tailwind, @media and React Transition Group

+- Install 'prettier-plugin-tailwindcss'.
+- Wait for #61.

 #### ~~#61 - Use Semantic tag like H1~6, main~~

 - Check elements in chapter 4.3 of [HTML Standard](https://html.spec.whatwg.org/multipage/#toc-semantics)